Over-Mind1/Over-Mind1/README.md

 ## 👨‍💻 About Me

 🎓 Graduated with a B.Sc. in Computer Science from **October 6 University (O6U)**
-🤖 Passionate about **Artificial Intelligence**, **Machine Learning**, and intelligent systems
+🧠 Specializing in **Artificial Intelligence**, **Machine Learning**, and intelligent signal systems
-⚙️ Focused on building smart, data-driven applications with real-world impact
-🌱 Lifelong learner exploring the power of neural networks, signals, and data pipelines
+⚙️ I build data-driven solutions that adapt, learn, and solve real-world problems
+🔭 Exploring frontiers like deep learning, EEG decoding, and robotics
+💡 Driven by curiosity, logic, and the dream of smarter machines

 ---